-Stephanie Annunziata is a litigation associate at Shaheen & Gordon,
+Stephanie Annunziata is a litigation associate with a focus on contested

-Her focus on families extends to her interest in Artificial Reproduction
+Her focus on families extends to her interest in Assisted Reproduction

 Technology (A.R.T.) and the intersection of A.R.T. with probate and family

 law.
 In this corresponding practice, Stephanie assists intended parents

 to grow their families via surrogacy, gestational carriers, and adoption.

 In 2018, Stephanie received the Ann N. Butenhof Award for her service to

 the New Hampshire Chapter of the National Academy of Elder Law Attorneys

 (NAELA) and her contribution to the practice of elder law.

 - Member of the Bar – New Hampshire